 Furthermore, it aims for the city to be powered solely by solar and wind power.
 Due to the city’s design construction starting from scratch, more infrastructure innovations and mobility have been suggested.
 Planning and construction will be done with $500 billion from the country’s Public Investment Fund and international investors.

-In October, Saudi Crown Prince Mohammad bin Salman revealed the city at the Future Investment Initiative conference held in Riyadh, Saudi Arabia.
+In October, Saudi Crown Prince Mohammad bin Salman revealed Neom City at the Future Investment Initiative conference held in Riyadh, Saudi Arabia.

-He added it will operate on its own, away from the “existing governmental framework” with its own labour and tax laws and also an “autonomous judicial system.”
+He added that the city will operate on its own, away from the “existing governmental framework” with its own labour and tax laws and also an “autonomous judicial system.”

 Egypt stated that it is contributing some land to the Neom scheme.